-The new location Loop 9 frontage road system would include an eastbound and westbound frontage road, each consisting of three 12-foot lanes, an 8-foot inside shoulder, and an 8-foot outside shoulder for bicycle accommodations within the rural section of the proposed roadway.
+The new location Loop 9 frontage road system would include an eastbound and westbound frontage road, each consisting of three 12-foot lanes, an eight-foot inside shoulder, and an eight-foot outside shoulder for bicycle accommodations within the rural section of the proposed roadway.
 The proposed project ROW would include a median that would accommodate the future construction of an ultimate access-controlled mainlane roadway.

 The proposed Loop 9 project would likely be constructed in three phases based on traffic needs and project funding.
 A logical sequence for construction of the new location frontage road system could be as follows:

 - Phase 1 would construct a single two-lane, two-way frontage road, and would also acquire the proposed right of way to accommodate all six-lane frontage road system and the future ultimate access-controlled mainlane roadway.
 This phase would also include restriping of the US 67 intersection to accommodate the new Loop 9 frontage road turning movements.

 - As traffic warrants and funding becomes available, Phase 2 would involve the construction of the three-lane frontage road in each direction, which would include the conversion of the two-way frontage road built in Phase 1 to a one-way operation, and the construction of grade separations at specific high-volume intersections.

 - Phase 3 would involve the construction of the ultimate access-controlled mainlane facility in both directions.
 Construction of the ultimate access-controlled mainlane facility would be based on projected traffic and funding and would require additional environmental analysis prior to construction.